tersesystems/echopraxia/docs/usage/fieldbuilder.md

 ## Defining Field Builders

 The `PresentationFieldBuilder` interface provides some convenience methods around `Field` and `Value`.
+We'll cover `Field` and `Value` in depth, but let's start with `PresentationFieldBuilder` and run thorugh

 * `keyValue`: renders a field with `name=value` when rendered in logfmt line oriented text.
 * `value`: renders a field with `value` when rendered in logfmt line oriented text.